Skip to content

 Clean Rebuild and Clear Domain Cache

-In some cases, you may also want to clear the domain cache using the button labeled Purge cache, which clears the CDN cache for your Atlas domain.
+In some cases, you may also want to clear the domain cache using the button labeled Purge cache, which clears the CDN cache for your domain.
 Both of these steps can be helpful if your site is building, but might not reflect the most recent changes.

 Was this page helpful?